The program is designed for professionals who are interested in identifying and enacting public health solutions locally, nationally and globally.

 - Behavioral and social sciences, to engage members of the community and encourage individual and group actions that support public health

-The program also incorporates a practicum—a 320-hour work experience that can be tailored to each student’s particular area of interest.
-This practicum can serve as a foundation for future career goals.
-This experience serves to:
+The work experience practicum that can be tailored to each student’s particular area of interest, helping to build a foundation for future career goals and serving to:

 - Add to comprehensive education of public health practice and policy